 - Furniture Makeover Ideas | Italian Caned Chairs

 - Furniture Flip | Italian Caned Chairs

-Fabrics scraps do not go to waste around here so I repurposed them into various sized farmhouse tote bags.
-Each one is a bit different so that I could use the fabric scraps with very little waste.
+Fabrics scraps do not go to waste around here so I repurposed them into various-sized farmhouse tote bags.
+Each one is a bit different so I could use the fabric scraps with very little waste.